Design A Retry Strategy

 This article will focus on retry strategies geared specifically at payments, but the strategies themselves can be generalized to all your WePay API requests.

-Identify Retryable ErrorsAs mentioned in Clear Get Started, 5xx HTTP errors indicate that the request can be programmatically retried until successful, while 4xx HTTP errors typically require a new request.
+Clear Get Started, 5xx HTTP errors indicate that the request can be programmatically retried until successful, while 4xx HTTP errors typically require a new request.

 The exception to 4XX HTTP errors requiring a new request are the